Last Updated on June 1, 2026

 Breakfast With Giraffes At Giraffe Manor

-Giraffe Manor, the only place where you can feed and photograph giraffes right from your room, is one of the most unique things to do in Kenya.
-Its resident herd of endangered Rothschild’s giraffes often roam around and poke their heads through the hotel room windows when guests have breakfast.
+Giraffe Manor, one of the world’s most unique hotels and where to stay sustainably in Nairobi, is the only place where you can feed and photograph giraffes right from your room.
+Its resident herd of endangered Rothschildโs giraffes often roam around and poke their heads through the hotel room windows when guests have breakfast.
 Its historic atmosphere and commitment to conservation add to its charm.

-You can also interact with the giraffes at the adjoining Giraffe Center and enjoy more activities, like taking guided tours through the surrounding indigenous forest.
+You can also interact with the giraffes at the adjoining Giraffe Center, a must-visit for anyone travelling through Nairobi sustainably.
+You’ll enjoy many other activities, including taking guided tours through the surrounding indigenous forest.

 Amboseli National Park